soapbox-pub/rebased/docs/API/pleroma_api.md

 * Method `POST`
 * Authentication: required
 * Params:
-  * `file`: uploaded file or link to remote file.
+  * `file`: file needs to be uploaded with the multipart request or link to remote file.
   * `shortcode`: (*optional*) shortcode for new emoji, must be uniq for all emoji.
 If not sended, shortcode will be taken from original filename.
   * `filename`: (*optional*) new emoji file name.
 If not specified will be taken from original filename.
-* Response: JSON, list of files for updated pack (hasmap -> shortcode => filename) with status 200, either error status with error message.
+* Response: JSON, list of files for updated pack (hashmap -> shortcode => filename) with status 200, either error status with error message.

 ## `PATCH /api/pleroma/emoji/packs/:name/files`
 ### Update emoji file from pack